01-edu/public/subjects/forum/advanced-features/README.md

 We encourage you to add any other additional features that you find relevant.

-This project will help you learn about :

-- Data manipulation and storage

 ### Instructions

 - The backend must be written in **Go**
-- The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)
+- The code must respect the [good practices](../../good-practices/README.md)
 - It is recommended that the code should present a **test file**

 ### Allowed packages